rock-core/rock-and-syskit/source/cookbook/http_api.html.md

 For the HTTP API itself, we will use [Grape](https://github.com/ruby-grape/grape), which provides a declarative way to create a HTTP API.
-Roby provides an integration with the thin web server, which allows to serve
+Roby provides an integration of Grape with the thin web server to get the Grape API available.

 Usually, the main Grape class will be created in `lib/syskit_basics/rest/api.rb`.
 Roby task that manages the HTTP server is called `Tasks::REST` and the corresponding action